 Anita

-Anita is active in the legal community and is a firm believer in access to justice.
-She was a supervising lawyer with the Everyone Legal Clinic, an Access Pro Bono Initiative.
-She also served as the Co-Chair of the Canadian Bar Association of BC (CBABC) Workplace Investigations Subsection.
-Anita is also the longest serving former President and Director of the South Asian Bar Association of B.C.
+Anita is deeply engaged in the legal community and is a strong advocate for access to justice.
+She has served as a supervising lawyer with Everyone Legal Clinic, an Access Pro Bono initiative, and as Co-Chair of the Canadian Bar Association of BC’s Workplace Investigations Subsection.
+She is also the longest-serving former President and Director of the South Asian Bar Association of British Columbia.

-In 2024, the Canadian Bar Association, BC Branch, recognized Anita for her efforts in advancing equality by awarding her the Equality and Diversity Award.
-She was also awarded the Surrey Board of Trade’s Woman in Business Award in 2024.
+In recognition of her leadership and commitment to equity, Anita received the Canadian Bar Association, BC Branch’s Equality and Diversity Award and the Surrey Board of Trade’s Woman in Business Award in 2024.

-Anita is fluent in Punjabi and provides services in Punjabi when requested by clients and/or legal counsel.
+Anita is fluent in Punjabi and provides legal services in Punjabi when requested by clients or counsel.

-In her spare time, you will find Anita on the sidelines of a football field and/or hockey rink, cheering on her kids.
-As an avid Seahawks fan, you may even catch her at a tail gate during the NFL season.
+Outside of her practice, Anita can often be found on the sidelines of a football field or hockey rink cheering on her children.
+A devoted Seahawks fan, she may also be spotted at a tailgate during the NFL season.

 Email anita@anitaatwallaw.com